Inverkeithing Hillfield Swifts F.C.

+History

-The club was founded in 1996 as Inverkeithing Boys Club, before changing their name to Inverkeithing Blue Brazil a year later.
+The club was founded in 1996 as Inverkeithing Boys Club, before changing their name to Inverkeithing Blue Brazil a year later on the involvement of former Scotland manager Craig Levein.
 Their current name was adopted in 2000.

 Initially the senior team played at their Ballast Bank ground in Inverkeithing for three years after joining the senior pyramid.
 However they now play matches at Dalgety Bay Sports & Leisure Centre in the neighbouring town of Dalgety Bay where they moved ahead of the 2021–22 season.

 After joining the senior pyramid, Swifts soon gained promotion and spent two seasons in the East of Scotland League Premier Division before consecutive relegations to the Second Division in 2025.

 In 2024 Swifts won the East of Scotland Qualifying Cup with a 2–1 win over Dunbar United, their first trophy and also their first cup final.